Events & Meetups

 For more, check out TechWire’s complete list of 100+ meetups for local entrepreneurs and techies.
 The list is updated regularly.

-Duke professor Dr. Misha Angrist and Russ Campbell of Burroughs Wellcome Fund at a recent Lager Than Life Science event.
+Duke professor Dr. Misha Angrist and Russ Campbell of Burroughs Wellcome Fund at a Lager Than Life Science event.
 Photo via WRAL TechWire

 First Flight Venture Center, a life science startup incubator in the heart of Research Triangle Park, regularly hosts lunch and learns, interactive presentations and workshops for life science entrepreneurs and innovators.
 First Flight’s prototyping lab, Hangar6, also runs a monthly “Talking Shop” series interviewing local entrepreneurs and business leaders about their paths to success.

 1 Million Cups RTP is a weekly morning event for local entrepreneurs to meet and present their startups to the thriving peer network of founders in the Triangle.
 The group occasionally hosts panels of experienced entrepreneurs as well.
 Meetups are scheduled every week on Wednesdays.
 Videos are posted on YouTube.

 Raleigh-Durham Startup Week, hosted by Techstars, is an annual event bringing together the local startup community to celebrate their accomplishments, discuss emerging business topics, share innovative ideas and make new connections.
 The week-long event includes workshops, panel discussions, keynote talks, happy hours, investor office hours and more.